How to decode OSM PBF headers in Python Jump to heading

 Binary Framing & Size Validation Jump to heading

-A valid PBF file begins with a 4-byte network-order (big-endian) uint32 declaring the length of the first BlobHeader.
-That BlobHeader is itself a Protocol Buffer message, followed immediately by the Blob whose size is reported in the header’s datasize field.
-The OSM PBF specification caps BlobHeader at 64 KiB and Blob at 32 MiB; exceeding either threshold during extraction indicates a corrupted stream or misaligned file pointer.
+A valid PBF file begins with a 4-byte big-endian uint32 declaring the length of the first BlobHeader.
+That BlobHeader is a Protocol Buffer message, followed immediately by the Blob whose size is reported in the header’s datasize field.
+The OSM PBF specification caps BlobHeader at 64 KiB and Blob at 32 MiB; exceeding either threshold indicates a corrupted stream or misaligned file pointer.

 import struct